Adaptsito/Relay-Beta/README.md

 For the most reliable audio sharing select a Chrome tab and enable Share tab audio

 Your stream key is only kept in the page’s memory for that session and isn’t stored on a server

+This is the beta and the beta is to test new features and ideas for future main releases go to my profile and the latest main release is their.